codingchallenge101/CodingChallenge-Frontend/README.md

 Create Cluster with terraform

-Create Task-Defination with terraform and attach it to Cluster
+Create Task-Definition with terraform and attach it to Cluster

 Create Ecs Service with terraform and add variable constant you want to add at runtime

 ## Step 2
-Create .github folder and in that folder create workflows file and then wriet config.yml file in it
+Create .github folder and in that folder create workflows file and then write config.yml file in it

 _______________________________________________________________________
-In file just add thier names
+In file just add their name

 1.Ecr Repo